-Charter flights limit luggage to just 20kg (including hand luggage and cameras) and bags must be small, soft and flexible to fit into the tiny craft: no shell suitcases!
-Bags should be no bigger than 62cm long, 30cm wide and 25cm high.
-(Many lodges offer complimentary laundry services so you can pack light.)
+- Charter flights limit luggage to just 20kg/44lbs (including hand luggage and cameras), and bags must be small, soft, and flexible to fit into the tiny craft: no shell suitcases!
+Bags should be no bigger than 62cm/24in long, 30cm/12in wide, and 25cm/10in high.
+Many lodges offer complimentary laundry services so you can pack light.
 Flying is generally essential when visiting the Linyanti and Selinda concessions.
-It will affect the budget: a flight from Kasane to Savuti, for example, can set you back around $325 excluding Vat.
+It will affect the budget: a flight from Kasane to Savuti, for example, can set you back around $325, excluding VAT.

-One cannot yet fly to Nogatsaa; the lodge in the area organises land transfers.
+- You can’t yet fly to Nogatsaa; the lodge in the area organizes land transfers.

-Baboon and vervet monkeys can and do raid supplies.
-As Gill Staden says, it’s vital to understand that that “animals have a much better sense of smell than humans.
-Humans tend to think that if food is not visible then it won’t be found.
+- Baboons and vervet monkeys can and do raid supplies.
+As Gill Staden says, it’s vital to understand that “animals have a much better sense of smell than humans.
+Humans tend to think that if food is not visible, then it won’t be found.
 Wrong.
-Keep it in containers which do not allow the smell to get out.”
+Keep it in containers that do not allow the smell to get out.”

 - There is currently no public campsite in the Nogatsaa area.